kbaddi/kubernetes_on_DO/README.md

-# Terrraform Module to create a Kubernetes Cluster
+# Terrraform Module to create a Managed Kubernetes Cluster on Digital Ocean [DOKS]

 This module creates Kubernetes cluster with Auto scaling option.
 Just replace the Slug version, droplet size and min and max number of nodes and run `terraform apply` and your cluster is ready